TomerFi/jpms-migration-playground/post/POST.md

 Note that for the test descriptor, we needed to add a `requires` directive for reading `org.junit.jupiter.api`.

-The reason we didn't need to do so before, is because `foo` was an `automatic module`, it can read all other modules from the modulepath.
+The reason we didn't need to do so before, is because as an `automatic module`, `foo` could read all the other modules from the modulepath.

 Meaning, it bridged between the modules `com.example.baz` and `org.junit.jupiter.api`, so we didn't need to explicitly make `com.example.baz` read `org.junit.jupiter.api`.

-Now that `com.example.foo` is a legit `named module` we need to explicitly require `org.junit.jupiter.api`.
+Now that `com.example.foo` is a legit `named module`, `com.example.baz` needs to explicitly require `org.junit.jupiter.api`.

 Failing to do so will result in a compilation error: